Basics In Statistics Question And Answers

 • Probability distribution

-• It is a link between population & its characteristics
+• The probability distribution is a link between population and its characteristics

-• It is a way to enumerate the different values the variable can have & how frequently each value appears in the population
+• A probability distribution is a way to enumerate the different values the variable can have and how frequently each value appears in the population

-• It is characterized by parameters i.e. quantities
+• A probability distribution is characterized by parameters i.e. quantities

 Question 8.
 Standard deviation.